kun126/embedding-chatgpt-example/README.md

 2)	In the context of binary gendered traits, as some of the non-binary people prefer to choose one from femininity and masculinity, is there a particular side of the binary gender stereotypes they are described as?
 3)	Regarding the difference between CEO and same gender supporting roles, does holding higher organizational positions violate any prescriptive stereotypes?

-*For more theortical info regarding gender and stereotypes, please refer to [this paper](https://icos.umich.edu/sites/default/files/lecturereadinglists/Heilman%20Gender%20Stereotypes%20and%20Workplace%20Bias%20,%202012%20ROB.PDF) or my thesis (the link will be available soon).*
+*For more theortical info regarding gender and stereotypes, please refer to [this paper](https://icos.umich.edu/sites/default/files/lecturereadinglists/Heilman%20Gender%20Stereotypes%20and%20Workplace%20Bias%20,%202012%20ROB.PDF) or my thesis (link will be available soon).*